danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_5.markdown

 ![image tooltip](/blog/images/beef/et_dump.JPG)

-We need to go back to our new environment variables in the .bashrc file and fill in what we just learned.
+We need to go back to our terminal and set the new environment variables and fill in what we just learned.

 {% highlight ruby %}
-nano .bashrc
+targetBSSID="Targe host BSSID goes here";
+gatewayBSSID="Targe router gateway BSSID goes here";
+gatewayESSID="Targe router gateway BSSID goes here";
 {% endhighlight %}

 Open a new tab and create the base router